Devanshu78/Guess-the-number/README.md

 # Guess-the-number

-'''
-HTML , CSS and JavaScript
+HTML , CSS and JavaScript.

 You can guess the number between 1 to 100
-'''